Pasqui1010/DART-Planner/README.md

 ## Overview

-This repository implements a distributed three-layer drone control architecture that separates high-level trajectory planning from low-level control execution.
-The system uses DIAL-MPC for optimal trajectory generation in the cloud layer and geometric control for attitude control in the edge layer.
+This repository implements a robust three-layer drone control architecture with **edge-first autonomy** and **domain-appropriate control algorithms**.
+The system has been systematically refactored based on a comprehensive technical audit to address critical architectural flaws and ensure real-world viability.

+**🚀 CRITICAL REFACTOR COMPLETED:**
+- **Algorithm Replacement**: Replaced misapplied DIAL-MPC (designed for legged locomotion) with SE(3) MPC designed specifically for aerial robotics
+- **Hybrid Perception**: Implemented dual-map system with explicit geometric mapping for safety-critical operations and optional neural enhancement
+- **Edge-First Architecture**: Full onboard autonomy with cloud as advisory enhancement, not critical dependency
+- **Professional Standards**: Comprehensive testing, documentation, and quality assurance

 ## System Performance